 The Social Engagement Program connects to older adults through supports that could include the following: the Telephone Reassurance Program, where a volunteer calls the isolated individual and provides a social contact and friendly conversation; the Card and Letter Writing option where participants and volunteers socialize through an exchange of cards and letters; the Email Pen Pal Program which provides socialization through email, and; the Friendly Visitor Program, in which the individual receives home visits that focus on in-person socialization and companionship(when it is determined safe to do so).
 Trained and carefully screened volunteers are paired with community members and provide the visits, cards and letters, calls and emails.

-MVES continues to respond to the increased social isolation faced by many older adults during this difficult past year.
+MVES continues to respond to the increased social isolation faced by many older adults during this difficult few years.
 Cheryl, a 61 year old, was struggling to recover from hip replacement surgery.
 She was feeling isolated and very stressed-out, and wanting a listening ear and friendly support.
 Cheryl was very worried about her adult African American son, the recent racial protests, and how her family may be impacted.
 She needed someone to talk with who would understand her reality and lived experiences.
 That’s where the Social Engagement Program came in to Cheryl’s life.

 Cheryl was matched with a MVES Social Engagement volunteer who had shared experiences and could relate to Cheryl’s family experiences and feelings.
 It has been a very supportive match for Cheryl and made such a positive difference in her life.
 When Cheryl speaks of her volunteer, she shares “We’re buddies.
 We really talk and laugh.
 We talk about serious things too.”
 Cheryl enjoys their phone calls and is looking forward to days ahead when she can spend time in person with her Social Engagement Program volunteer.